derekwolpert/Visicality/README.md

 ### Day 1
 * Setup project's folder/file structure
 * Create general visual layout of program
-* Initial research/experiment with `Web Audio API` and `D3 API` get a better understanding of how these two APIs can be used together
+* Initial research/experiment with `Web Audio API` and `D3 Library` get a better understanding of how these two APIs can be used together
 * Research SoundCloud API to confirm whether or not it is practical to use as a third-party audio source

 ### Day 2